 ENTER THE COMPANY ADDRESS DETAILS

-- Select the company in your portfolio and go to the Company Details page for it.
+- Select the company in your portfolio and go to the Settings page for it.

 - If it's a UK company, we'll already have auto-filled the address details for you.

 - But, if the company is not a UK company or isn't on Companies House (e.g. it's a family trust), then please enter the full name of the company, and select your entry instead of the suggestions from Companies House.